-The other two trigger outputs (sync and 10 MHz) are not galvanically isolated.
+In addition to the trigger outputs on the front panel, there are two more trigger outputs on the rear panel.
+Note that these two are not galvanically isolated.
 These outputs have a 3.3V level in a high impedance.
-The output impedance is not specified, but they will give up to around 2.1V in a 50 $\Omega$ load suggesting an effective output impedance of around 30 $\Omega$ .
-These two outputs should be used when the unit is the master in a stack of synchronized QDAC-II Compact units.
+The output impedance is not specified, but they will give up to around 2.1V in a 50 Ω load suggesting an effective output impedance of around 30 Ω .
+The same two outputs are used when the unit is the master in a stack of synchronized QDAC-II units.